Driver hit utility pole along Airline Highway; roadway blocked by downed power lines

 BATON ROUGE - Airline Highway is partially closed Tuesday afternoon as authorities work to clear a crash that knocked over power lines.

-The crash happened shortly before 1 p.m. on Airline near Goodwood Boulevard, near Baton Rouge Police headquarters.
+The crash happened shortly before 1 p.m. on Airline at Goodwood Boulevard, near Baton Rouge Police headquarters.
 Police said a car ran into a utility pole and knocked down the lines.

 One person was taken to the hospital after the wreck.

-The highway is closed in both directions at the intersection, according to DOTD.
+The highway remains closed for drivers traveling south at the intersection.

 More News